bencasalino/Knowledge/TableOfContents/DOM/Events.md

 - 'event' --> event to bind node(s) to in quote marks.

-- fucntionName --> code, name of the function to call
+- functionName --> code, name of the function to call

 - [Boolean] --> "event flow" indicated something called capture and is usually set to false.